rontou2/Sprint-Challenge-Authentication/ANSWERS.md

 3. What does bcrypt do to slow down attackers?

 4. What are the three parts of the JSON Web Token?

+1. To keep a user logged in while using your site.

+2. Hashes the password.

+3. Hashes the password?

+4. The header, data, and signature.